lmullen/lincolnmullen.com/source/_posts/2014-02-05-ghostery-in-the-machine.markdown

 You need something more powerful: a tool where you make the decisions rather than the website.
 I suggest you try [Ghostery][].

+<iframe width="640" height="360" src="//www.youtube-nocookie.com/embed/EKzyifAvC_U?rel=0" frameborder="0" allowfullscreen></iframe>

 [Ghostery][] is a plugin for Chrome, Firefox, Safari, Internet Explorer and Opera, which you can install from its website.
-(See the introductory video below.)
+(See the introductory video above.)
 Ghostery keeps a database of all the methods of tracking people on the Internet.
 The database is up to 1840 trackers so far.
 When you visit a website, the plugin pops up a small, unobtrusive window that tells you how which trackers are active on a site.
 For example, at the